Ekaeshic/Ekaeshic/README.md

 ### 🎓 I'm a Student at UPN "Veteran" East Java

-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently diving into Game Programming using Unity

 - 🚀 My goal is to master all of my interest

-- ⚡ Fun fact:  日本語を勉強しています
+- ⚡ I love drawing anime

 <br/>